erhopf/camp2019/pages/text-to-seech.md

 Now our Flask app can use the method available via `synthesize.py`.

-Then copy this code into `app.py` below your translation route:
+Then, copy this code to the end of `app.py`:

 ```python
 @app.route('/text-to-speech', methods=['POST'])